 They all have the wide and high waistband.

-During the War, literally all enlisted men were issued a regulation cap of dark blue, a crescent shaped visor of leather, a leather chinstrap with a brass slide, and two general service brass buttons.
+Headgear : During the War, literally all enlisted men were issued a regulation cap of dark blue, a crescent shaped visor of leather, a leather chinstrap with a brass slide, and two general service brass buttons.
+These were commonly known as the forage or Bummer cap.
 Some units require Hardee or civilian hats; generally these are of a dark colour

-Jefferson Brogans (Booties) 1860 is the accepted issue military shoe although any period correct boot may be considered as acceptable.
-"Desert Boots" dyed black, with the eyelets removed, and leather or rawhide laces will be acceptable for a maximum of one year, especially in the case of the growing young men or boys.
+Boots : Brogans or Jefferson (Booties) are the accepted issue military shoe although any period correct boot may be considered as acceptable.
+If you are unable to afford Brogans ( around £45 - £50) "Desert Boots" dyed black, with the eyelets removed, and leather or rawhide laces will be acceptable for a maximum of one year, especially in the case of the growing young men or boys.

-The Haversack was traditionally meant only for food.
-Other items were meant to go in your haversack, blanket roll or pockets.
+Haversack : The Haversack was traditionally meant only for food.
+Other items were meant to go in your backpack, blanket roll or pockets.
 The US tarred type in black is the best because of being waterproof.
 If you wish to letter it with your name, regiment and company, it should be done by hand only, in white paint.